LLNL/RAJA/docs/sphinx/tutorial.rst

 .. literalinclude:: ../../examples/example-add-vectors.cpp
                     :lines: 119-121

-The construction of a RAJA analog begins by first specifying an expecution policy (for more info see :ref:`ref-policy`) and constructing an iteration space.
-For this example we can generate an iteration space composed of a contiguous sequence of numbers by using ``RAJA::RangeSegment``.
+The construction of a RAJA analog begins by first specifying an execution policy (for more info see :ref:`ref-policy`) and constructing an iteration space.
+For this example we can generate an iteration space composed of a contiguous sequence of numbers by using ``RAJA::RangeSegment`` (for more info see ___).

 .. literalinclude:: ../../examples/example-add-vectors.cpp
                     :lines: 132-137

 By swapping out execution policies we can target different backends with the caveat that the developer must handle all memory management (for more info see :ref:`ref-plugins`).
-Furthermore using the cuda backend requires the ``__device__`` decorator on the lambda.
+Furthermore, using the cuda backend requires the ``__device__`` decorator on the lambda.

 .. literalinclude:: ../../examples/example-add-vectors.cpp